New York Disabled Veteran Benefits

 State Veterans' Homes & long-term care

-What it is: New York runs State Veterans' Homes (skilled nursing facilities operated under the Department of Health) at multiple locations, including Batavia, Montrose, Oxford, St. Albans, and a Long Island facility.
+What it is: New York runs State Veterans' Homes (skilled nursing facilities operated by the Department of Health and SUNY) at multiple locations, including Batavia, Montrose, Oxford, St. Albans, and Long Island (Stony Brook).

-1. Pick the closest Home (Batavia, Montrose, Oxford, St. Albans, or the Long Island facility) using the NASVH New York directory.
+1. Pick the closest Home (Batavia, Montrose, Oxford, St. Albans, or Long Island/Stony Brook) from the Dept. of Veterans' Services homes directory or the State Veterans' Homes portal.

 2. Review the admission policy and confirm you meet the service, care-need, and residency requirements.

-3. Call that Home's admissions office, ask for the application and physician's-statement packet, and confirm your specific cost given your VA rating before you rely on any figure.
+3. Call that Home's admissions office, ask for the application and physician's-statement packet, and confirm your specific cost given your VA rating (full VA-paid cost for 70%+ ratings, as above).

-4. Have your discharge document (DD-214) and VA rating letter ready to submit with the application.
+4. Have your discharge document (DD Form 214) and VA rating letter ready to submit with the application.

 State hiring & civil service